MediaComem/comem-webdev/subjects/npm/README.md

 You could reinstall all these packages manually, but imagine that you have **dozens** of dependencies.
 Do you want each team member to **re-type** the same `npm install` commands all the time?

-This is the typical list of dependencies for a **barebones** express web application:
+This is the typical list of dependencies for a **barebones** Express web application:

 <!-- slide-column 20 -->